The challenge of a morality for sex

 So it is God’s particular process of creation of this human woman as a “helper” and unified companion for the human man that he had created that gives the sexual drive and activity among human beings its special purpose to bring men and women together into a unified state of companionship as they “become one flesh” in which they are able to “help” each other to take care of other living creatures, including their own children, throughout all of their lives.
 The perspective of this statement on Sex is on “God’s particular process of creation” of sexually activity for men and women as stated in the Bible, and it does not attempt to give equal authority to other perspectives on this activity from other authorities or representatives of this world’s cultures or philosophies.

-In the early chapters of Genesis where Moses mentions sexual activity between a man and a woman, he uses the Hebrew verb yada’ (OT: 3045 Strong).1 According to Vine, this word basically means “(1) to know by observing and reflecting upon (thinking), and (2) to know by experiencing personal qualities that are deeply imbedded into one's mind.”2 But Vine indicates that this second way of knowing “comes through experience with the senses, by investigation and proving…”.3 It is this verb that Moses uses to indicate that the Israelites could “know” in their hearts that the Lord God cared for them because he disciplined them as “his son” (Deut.
+In the early chapters of Genesis where Moses mentions sexual activity between a man and a woman, he uses the Hebrew verb yada’ (OT: 3045 Strong).1 According to Vine, this word basically means “(1) to know by observing and reflecting upon (thinking), and (2) to know by experiencing personal qualities that are deeply imbedded into one’s mind.”2 But Vine indicates that this second way of knowing “comes through experience with the senses, by investigation and proving…”.3 It is this verb that Moses uses to indicate that the Israelites could “know” in their hearts that the Lord God cared for them because he disciplined them as “his son” (Deut.
 8:5), and it is this verb that Moses uses to refer to Adam’s sexual activity with Eve in sexual intercourse in Genesis 4:1.
 So sexual activity, specifically sexual intercourse, between a man and woman, has some very personal psychological and experiential effects upon the individuals that have to do with their knowledge of each other and their oneness in their ongoing relationship.
+Thus, sexual activity in human beings has not been designed to be a solo activity for one individual, but it has been designed to be an experience of unifying psychological and physical comfort and pleasure between a mature man and a woman.
 So it is a deeper and more intimate experience than just “sleeping together”, which is a very common cultural expression for this activity.

 So the emotional excitement of courtship and the physical pleasures of sexual activity between a man and a woman are more designed and intended by God to build unified male and female companions to care for his earthly creation than just to increase the human species.
 And the challenges of this responsibility and the need for this special bond between a man and a woman should be evident as sexually mature individuals contemplate the extended length of time when they will be responsible for the care of others.
 It seems to be evident that human infants and children are very dependent creatures for very long periods of time, at least 12-14 years.
 And after many years of productive and caring work, many adults will again encounter years of decreasing physical abilities and increased needs for the personal care from others, which will best come from devoted companions.